-Pharmaceutical Manufacturing Trends to Look Out for in 2018 and Beyond
+Pharmaceutical Manufacturing Industry Trends to Look Out for in 2018

 1. Greater Need for Continuous Processing

-More and more pharmaceutical companies are moving towards single-system processes.
+More and more pharmaceutical companies are moving towards single-system manufacturing processes.
 Why?
 Because they help increase efficiencies, improve product quality and even alleviate extra costs.
 In fact, the U.S. Food and Drug Administration (FDA) is encouraging the adoption of continuous manufacturing, claiming it allows for a “faster, more efficient process.”
-Adopting such processes can help pharmaceutical companies maintain product quality despite dips in employee resources, and address causes of drug shortages.
+As long as the pharmaceutical processing equipment can support this change, adopting such processes can help pharmaceutical companies maintain product quality despite dips in employee resources, and address causes of drug shortages.

 2. Big Data and Cloud Technologies